-We put our pup's health and welfare first, so this is why we are doing this procedure, included in purchase price
+We put our pup's health and welfare first, so this is why we have done spay/neuter

 Please make sure to go to the bottom of this page to view video of pups just out of surgery

-video of pups a week out of surgery and photos of them all grown up, before you form an opinion.
+video of pups a week out of surgery and photos of them all grown up

 16x Reserve Best in Show